rahulsarchive/Nino/README.md

 # El Niño

-This project is done as part of [Openlab Started Kit](https://www.inmachines.net/open-lab-starter-kit) in collaboration with [Fab City](https://www.fabcity.hamburg/de/) Hamburg at [Inmachines Ingrassia GmbH](https://www.inmachines.net/)
+This Machine is a prototype of the Small format mill in the OLSK project.
+It is done as part of [Openlab Started Kit](https://www.inmachines.net/open-lab-starter-kit) in collaboration with [Fab City](https://www.fabcity.hamburg/de/) Hamburg at [Inmachines Ingrassia GmbH](https://www.inmachines.net/)

 A Small format High performance Metal Milling machine with Stepper Servos, made from CNC machined Aluminum.
+With integrated wiring and option for ATC spindle.
+Controlled by Grbl HAL Teensy controller.

 ![Niño CNC](Images/01.jpg)